Student-centric advice and objective recommendations

 The sticker cost of Xavier University is not actually what students will pay.
-Depending on factors including student and parent finances, the actual cost can be lower.
-This price that takes into account financial aid is also known as a “net price.”
+Depending on factors such as student and parent finances, the actual cost can be lower.
+This price that takes financial aid into account is also known as a “net price.”

 Net Price Paid

 $30,001 - $48,000 family income

 $110,000+ family income